 Since you have to pay for transportation anyway, it may be worth it to you to pay a bit extra to travel from site to site while enjoying an entertaining ride between stops.

 Check out our post on which New York bus tours are best.

-  When calculating these costs, we considered not just your budget but also the amount of time you had to spend.
+When calculating these costs, we considered your budget and the amount of time you had to spend.

 On a 7-day trip, you will be doing more than you would if you were here for a quick 3-day trip.
 See our suggested itinerary for 3 days in New York.